 MARCH: If Your Body Could Talk

 At some point in everyone’s life, the body stops feeling invincible.
-Coming to terms with our limitations is an important lesson as we age.
-Health issues, scary diagnoses, broken bones – any setback can feel devastating or tragic — maybe not because of the broken femur or arm but because it takes away the ski season.
+Coming to terms with our limitations is an important yet humbling lesson as we age.
+Scary diagnoses, broken bones, surgeries – any setback can feel devastating or tragic — first because of the broken femur or the year of chemo and secondly the emotional reckoning of canceled plans.
 At our most vulnerable and helpless moments, we deeply feel the limitation as a breakdown and a loss.
-But is it the only loss?
+Yet is the limitation the only loss?
+And can the loss of one thing help you discover some other valuable thing?

 You can gain insight into a stressful situation in your life by listening within and giving your body the space to express itself.
 Learning this skill teaches you to trust that the body knows the score and that its signals are more reliable than your overactive inner voice.